 Some opponents of the health care reform law have taken to calling it the largest tax increase in history.
 The fee for not having health insurance would be, of course, relatively small, raising around $7 billion a year (just 0.03 percent of GDP) and increasing federal revenue by 0.15 percent (one sixth of one percent).

 Even if you count all the tax increases in the health law, that still amounts to less than the tax increases President Reagan enacted from 1982 through 1983.
 When you subtract the tax cuts (the refundable credits to help families obtain health insurance and the tax credits for small businesses) the net effect of the law is to increase taxes by $653 billion over the next decade, which is about 0.3 percent of GDP.
 By way of comparison, from 1982 through 1983, President Reagan raised taxes by 1.8 percent of GDP.
 (And of course, there were much larger tax increases in our history, like the tax increase during World War II that equaled 14.8 percent of GDP.)

-It’s also important to note that 95 percent of the tax increases in the health reform law apply to corporations (drug companies, medical device manufacturers, insurance companies) and married couples making over $250,000 and single people making over $200,000.
+It’s also important to note that about three-fourths of the tax increases in the health reform law apply to corporations (drug companies, medical device manufacturers, insurance companies) and married couples making over $250,000 and single people making over $200,000.

 Health Reform Law Includes a Major Win for Tax Fairness

 The tax increase on high-income individuals is particularly important because it reduces the bias in the tax code in favor of investment income and against income from work.